6 months ago

 |Rank||Team Name||Is Report||Preliminary Score||Final Score||Submissions|

-During the challenge, your solutions will be evaluated on a small fraction of the test set (10%), and your best preliminary score will be displayed on the public Leaderboard.
-After the end of the competition, the selected solutions will be evaluated on the remaining part of the test data and this result will be used for the evaluation of the project.
+During the challenge, your solutions will be evaluated on a fraction of the data set and a fraction of the experts' tpr estimations, and your best preliminary score will be displayed on the public Leaderboard.
+After the end of the competition, the selected solutions will be evaluated on the remaining part of the data set and this result will be used for the evaluation of the project.